• What can investors expect from ResMed, Cochlear and CSL shares this reporting season?

 Oil prices rise

-ASX 200 energy shares including Beach Energy Ltd (ASX: BPT) and Santos Ltd (ASX: STO) could have a good session after oil prices jumped overnight.
-According to Bloomberg, the WTI crude oil price is up 2.6% to US$61.01 a barrel and the Brent crude oil price is up 2.2% to US$65.31 a barrel.
-This was driven by news that Donald Trump cancelled meetings with Iran and told protesters that help is on the way.
+ASX 200 energy shares including Beach Energy Ltd (ASX: BPT) and Santos Ltd (ASX: STO) could have a good session on Thursday after oil prices charged higher overnight.
+According to Bloomberg, the WTI crude oil price is up 3.1% to US$65.15 a barrel and the Brent crude oil price is up 3.2% to US$69.47 a barrel.
+Traders were buying oil in response to reports that US-Iran talks are collapsing.

-ASX 200 gold shares Newmont Corporation (ASX: NEM) and Northern Star Resources Ltd (ASX: NST) could have a subdued session on Wednesday after the gold price softened.
-According to CNBC, the gold futures price is down 0.3% to US$4,601.5 an ounce.
-The precious metal hit a record high on increased US Fed interest rate cut bets before easing back.
+ASX 200 gold shares Newmont Corporation (ASX: NEM) and Northern Star Resources Ltd (ASX: NST) could have a decent session on Thursday after the gold price edged higher overnight.
+According to CNBC, the gold futures price is up 0.35% to US$4,951.7 an ounce.
+Traders have been buying the precious metal after a significant pullback earlier this week.

 Should you invest $1,000 in Beach Energy Limited right now?